 Always keep your cat tray in the same position.
-Changing its position will stress your cat hence drive her away from the litter box.
+Changing its position will stress your cat hence driving her away from the litter box.

 Place it in a position where a cat can easily access it.

-If you have multiple cats in the house, consider buying more litter boxes and place them in strategic locations for easy access.
+If you have multiple cats in the house, consider buying more litter boxes and placing them in strategic locations for easy access.